Amazon Adventure

-Amazon Adventure is a 1949 children's novel by the Canadian-born American author Willard Price featuring his "Adventure" series characters, Hal and Roger Hunt.
+Amazon Adventure is a 1949 children's novel by the Canadian-American author Willard Price featuring his "Adventure" series characters, Hal and Roger Hunt.
 It depicts an expedition to the Amazon River to capture animals for their father's wildlife collection business.
 Initially published by John Day in the US, the UK edition was published two years later by Jonathan Cape.